dinschr/pod-json/docs/order-api.md

 # Order API Concept (POD-JSON Lite)

-This document describes a **conceptual** HTTP API that uses POD-JSON Lite as its order payload.
+This document describes a **conceptual REST-style HTTP API** that uses POD-JSON Lite as its order payload.
+A REST API means the system communicates using standard HTTP methods (GET, POST, etc.) and JSON request/response bodies, making integration simple and predictable for machines.

-The purpose is to define a simple, predictable way for an integrator’s system to:
+The purpose of this API is to define a clear workflow for integrators to:

 - discover products and SKUs,
 - check stock,